 • To offer and provide you with other products and services of the Credit Union and of its affiliates and service suppliers

-• The law requires us to ask for your social insurance number (SIN) when you open an interest bearing account.
+• The law requires us to ask for your social insurance number (SIN) when you open an interest bearing or investment account.
 We also ask for your SIN to identify you with credit bureaus and other financial institutions for credit matching purposes.
 Using the SIN is the best way to ensure the credit information actually refers to you.
-Giving us your SIN is not a condition on service.
+Providing us with your SIN is not a condition on service.

 Who Do We Share Your Personal Information With?

 We use trusted and reputable suppliers to provide cheque and statement printing, data processing, research and payment clearing services.
-We provide them with only that information which is necessary to perform the required services.
-They are not allowed to use this information for any other purpose than what we contract them for.
-Our suppliers and their employees are required to protect your information in a a manner that is consistent with our Privacy Code.
+We provide suppliers with only that information which is necessary to perform required services.
+They agree and comply to use this information solely for the purpose we contract them for.
+Our suppliers and their employees are required to protect your information in a manner that is consistent with our Privacy Code.

-Your information is sometimes shared within the Co-operative Financial Services Group™ of companies so we can offer you a full range of financial products and services.
-These affiliates include: Credit Union Members Insurance Society (CUMIS), Credential Asset Management Inc, Concentra Financial, The Co-operators Insurance, Credit Union Payment Services (CUPS), CUETS and Celero Solutions.
+These affiliates include: Credit Union Members Insurance Society (CUMIS), Co-operative Trust Company of Canada, The Co-operators Insurance, Credential Group, Credit Union Payment Services (CUPS), and Celero Solutions.
 Any product or service offering that is derived from this sharing of information comes directly from us and not from our affiliates.

-For a complete list of our service suppliers, come into the credit union for a complete list.
+For a complete list of our service suppliers contact us.

 How can you access and verify your personal information?